nominetresearch/microbit-networking-book-python/groupcommunication/groupcommunication.md

 Programming: Creating groups and messaging within groups
 --------------------------------------------------------

-In this chapter, you need to work together in pairs or small groups, with at least 2 micro:bits in each group.
-You will complete two tasks to program your micro:bits to send messages to and receive messages within your group.
+In this chapter, you need to work together in pairs or small groups with at least 2 micro:bits in each group.
+You will complete two tasks to program your micro:bits to send and receive messages within your group.

 ### Task 1: Create groups

-**Description:** In this task, you will choose a unique group ID for your group, and configure your radios with this group ID.
+**Description:** In this task, you will choose a unique group ID for your group and configure your radios with this group ID.
 When choosing group IDs, you have to think about the best way to choose this number. **Hint: What would happen if two groups choose the same number, and how would you make sure that doesn’t happen?**